nweakly/MSDSProject-II/README.md

 - OpenCV
 - Cython extensions - Python to C compiler and wrapper to be able to call DarkNet C code from Python
 - Jupyter Notebook
-- DarkNet framework - original implementation if the YOLO algorithm written in C and CUDA by Joseph Redmon https://github.com/pjreddie/darknet
+- DarkNet framework - original implementation of the YOLO algorithm written in C and CUDA by Joseph Redmon https://github.com/pjreddie/darknet
 - Darkflow
 - cfg (configuration) and weights files for the YOLO model downloaded from https://pjreddie.com/darknet/yolo/
-- highly recommended to create a separate conda virtual environment (to resolve version conflicts for the deep learning libraries)
+- highly recommended to create a separate conda virtual environment (to resolve version conflicts for the deep learning libraries) and use Anaconda for installations
 - GPU GeForce RTX 2070 used during model raining process, GeForce GTX1050 for all other file processing.

 For detailed installation instructions please refere to a post by Abhijeet Kumar (https://appliedmachinelearning.blog/2018/05/27/running-yolo-v2-for-real-time-object-detection-on-videos-images-via-darkflow/ ) or